Code-Institute-Submissions/Jokes-Quotes/TESTING.md

 The website was tested on the following browsers on Apple iMac running OS Catalina 10.15.5:

-* Google Chrome - Version 83.0.4103.116 (Official Build) (64-bit)
+* Google Chrome - Version 85.0.4183.121 (Official Build) (64-bit)
-* Apple Safari - Version 13.1.1 (15609.2.9.1.2)
+* Apple Safari - Version 13.1.2 (15609.3.5.1.3)
 * Mozilla Firefox Version 78.0.1 (64-bit)

 The website displayed well on all of the above browsers and devices.
-All interactive elements were tested and found to be working correctly except for the issues detailed below which have now been resolved.
+All interactive elements were tested and found to be working correctly except for the issues detailed below.

 ### **Issues**
-1. During development an issue with the iPhone 5/SE device showed whilst inspecting in Chrome DevTools where the navbar toggle dropdown was being pushed down and out of position by the logo at its’ usual size.
+1. During development an issue with the iPhone 5/SE and Galaxy fold mobile devices was found.
+Whilst inspecting in Chrome DevTools the navbar toggle dropdown was being pushed down and out of position by the logo at its’ usual size.
 2. The next and previous arrows are not displaying correctly on the tablet and desktop version of the website but are working correctly on mobile devices.

 ### **Fixes**
-1. Issue 1 - A media query was used to reduce the size of the logo when using devices up to a max of 320px wide, resolving the issue.
+1. Issue 1 - Media queries were used to reduce the size of the logo when using devices at the relevant devices max widths of 280px and 320px wide.
+This resolved the issue.
-2.
+2. Isssue 2 - Changed the fill colour in the data svg url.
+Issue now resolved with help from CI Tutor support.

 ### **Code Validators:**